 From then on I was hooked and the obsession was fuelled by visits to specialist film fairs at places like Birmingham’s NEC, which is where I had my first physical encounter with poster dealers.
 In the early days, when still a student, I contented myself with buying easily affordable titles, but after graduation and my entry into the world of work, I was able to expand my purchases to more desirable, harder-to-find pieces.

-There were breaks from serious collecting, whilst I was at university and then a couple of years living and working in Italy, but once I moved back to London the obsession returned with a vengeance.
+There were breaks from serious collecting, whilst I was at university and then a couple of years living and working in Italy, but once I moved back to the UK the obsession returned with a vengeance.

 My collection is definitely in the minor leagues as far as film poster collectors go.
 I’m aware of others that feature several times the number of posters as well as containing single items that are worth more than my entire collection put together.